Irish Naturist Locations

 Ulster & northern Ireland

 Ulster is the northernmost province of Ireland.
-Six of the nine counties in Ulster form Northern Ireland, which is part of the UK.
+Six of the nine counties of Ulster form Northern Ireland, which is part of the UK.
 Only one of the three Ulster counties in the Republic of Ireland has a coastline – County Donegal.
-It has many wonderful secluded beaches but we don’t as yet have any to recommend to visitors.
+It has many wonderful secluded beaches.
+We will be expanding our list of beaches in Donegal which are suitable for naturism.